 The Regent Journal of Law & Public Policy is an academic publication operating under the authority of the Regent University School of Law and Robertson School of Government.
 Founded in 2008, the RJLPP is one of the first Christian academic journals dedicated to scholarly publications on issues of law and public policy.
 Its mission is to provide a premier forum for articulating the vital intersection of law and public policy, while integrating Christian perspectives, developing professional relationships, and incorporating intellectual scholarship to better understand the American legal and policy landscape.
 The student Executive Board and Staff are selected on the basis of their interest in law and public policy, academic performance, and writing ability.
 In addition to Faculty Advisors, the RJLPP has an external Advisory Board consisting of prominent alumni, legal practitioners, and public policy officials.

 Regent Students for Life provides the Regent community the opportunity to discuss and engage the culture on all aspects of life: abortion, post-abortion, adoption, disability discrimination, euthanasia, stem cell research, genocide, RU486, abstinence, and much more.
 RSFL believes that God created life and that life is sacred and needs to be protected.
-RSFL believes the best way to begin protection of human life is through education and awareness and then activism.
-This group is an opportunity for educated, mannerly debate, discussion, and service to others and for all Regent students, faculty, staff, and community members to come together as one body to serve those in need for Christ.
+RSFL believes the best way to begin protection of human life is through education and awareness, and then activism.
+This group provides an opportunity for educated, mannerly debate, discussion, and service to others, and for all Regent students, faculty, staff, and community members to come together as one body to serve those in need for Christ.

 The Regent University Law Review is fulfilling its vision to "provide a forum for a Christian perspective on law and the legal profession, especially through the application of Biblical principles to law."
 It publishes two issues per year.
 Student editors and staff members, chosen on the basis of academic achievement and writing ability, edit the Law Review under the guidance of the law faculty.

 The purpose of the RNLA is to advance professionalism, advance open, fair and honest elections, advance career opportunity, advance Republican ideals, and fulfill Regent's mission of "Christian Leadership to Change the World."